r4j4h/Codeview/README.md

 About Codeview
 ==============

-Codeview is a template for JSDoc Toolkit (also known as JSDoc 2), which predecessor of JSDoc3.
-With JSDoc you can generate a documentation website.
+Codeview is a template for JSDoc Toolkit (also known as JSDoc 2), which is a predecessor of JSDoc3.
+With JSDoc you can generate a documentation website from annotated JavaScript code.

 License
 -------